56616c6f72/Emperor/README.md

+**PLEASE NOTE** - Emperor is not being maintained anymore.
+Instead I recommend using Cat-Scale which is actively maintained by me and other incident response professionals.
+Cat-Scale: https://github.com/FSecureLABS/LinuxCatScale/

 # Emperor Linux IR Triage Collection
 Emperor is a bash script that collects extensive data from almost all Linux distributions to help DFIR professionals triage cyber incidents.